nhubbard/konf/README.md

 - **Batteries included**.
 Support sources from JSON, XML, YAML, [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md), [TOML](https://github.com/toml-lang/toml), properties, map, command line and system environment out of box.
 - **Cascading**.
 Config can fork from another config by adding a new layer on it.
 Each layer of config can be updated independently.
 This feature is powerful enough to support complicated situations such as configs with different values share common fallback config, which is automatically updated when configuration file changes.
 - **Self-documenting**.
 Document config item with type, default value and description when declaring.
 - **Extensible**.
-Easy to customize new sources for config or expose items in config.
+Konf makes it easy to customize new sources for config or expose items in config.

 ## Contents